-The government has announced plans to prorogue Parliament in September ahead of the Queens Speech on 14 October in the latest move to prevent MPs blocking no deal.
+The government has announced plans to prorogue Parliament ahead of the Queen’s speech on 14 October in its latest bid to prevent MPs blocking ‘no deal’.

-The proposal, which has now been approved by Her Majesty the Queen, will see Parliament suspended no earlier than 9th September
+The proposal, which has now been approved by the Queen, will see Parliament suspended no earlier than 9 September.

 Jeremy Corbyn, the leader of the Labour Party, issued a public statement describing the “recklessness of Johnson’s government.”

-“I am appalled at the recklessness of Johnson’s government, which talks about sovereignty and yet is seeking to suspend parliament to avoid scrutiny of its plans for a reckless No Deal Brexit”, he said.
+He said: “I am appalled at the recklessness of Johnson’s government, which talks about sovereignty and yet is seeking to suspend parliament to avoid scrutiny of its plans for a reckless No Deal Brexit”.

 “This is an outrage and a threat to our democracy.”